Dyalog/MiServer/README.md

+The Master branch contains MiServer version 3

 For MiServer version 2 checkout the MiServer2 Branch.

-We are currently working on MiServer 3